JeromeDesseaux/todo_react_frontend/README.md

-# Todo Vue.js Client
+# Todo React.js Client

-This project aims to build a simple frontend using Vue.js for our node.js todo's backend.
-This project is using Javascript's events in order to trigger hot-reloading.
-No Vuex here :)
+This project aims to build a simple frontend using React for our node.js todo's backend.
+This project uses pure React.
+No state manager here :)

 ![Screenshot](https://i.imgur.com/tmLPhFk.jpg)